Everything You Ever Wanted to Know (and some things you didn’t) About Becoming Financially Independent

 - 3 Ways to invest in real estate

 The key to lasting independence is not to have a one hit wonder.
 Maybe you earn a fortune on one idea but what happens when the economy shifts, preferences change, or competition grows?

 Next, I believe that you need to have 6-10 different sources of income.
 This will help you to earn a ton of money and also protect you from any one stream drying up.
 Keep reading to learn more about diversifying streams of income.

 Learn how I became financially independence even though I had only part-time jobs and a ton of student debt.

 The day I had the epiphany of financial independence

-I never planned to become financially independent until it came knocking at my door, literally.
+I talked about it already, how I never planned to become financially independent until it came knocking at my door, literally.
 (Check out my entire personal story).

 1. The Financially Independent Understand Assets and Liabilities

 I was lucky, I never bought a house.
 The first big purchase people usually make is a car (do you think you should finance the car?), after that it’s a house.
 Fortunately, I bought an investment property.
 I was lucky enough to avoid the trap because your home is your biggest liability.